IgorDrgonec/VectorBT-Flask/docs/docs/getting-started/index.md

     All charges are processed by GitHub through Stripe.
 As we don't receive any information regarding your payment, and GitHub doesn't offer refunds, sponsorships are non-refundable.

+## Paid sessions

+Have difficulties getting started or implementing your project?
+Contact chad@greyhoundanalytics.com - he's offering professional help to organizations and individuals alike.
+You can also visit his YouTube channel ([here](https://www.youtube.com/c/ChadThackray/videos)) and the company website ([here](https://greyhoundanalytics.com/)) to learn more about his work.